abuehl/abuehl.github.io/_posts/2026-03-26-organizing-module-sources.md

 during the scanning process when compiling.

-Having all files that are needed for a partition inside a single, distinct directory, has proven to be helpful.
-There is also now a single namespace for the file names of a partition.
+Having all files that are needed for a partition inside a single, distinct sub-directory, has proven to be helpful.
+There is now a separate namespace for the file names of a partition.

-All files of a partition can be found in a single place.
+All the files of a partition can now be found at a single place.

 I've published an updated
 [partial snapshot of the sources on github](https://github.com/cadifra/cadifra/tree/main/code/Core).